dmarrazzo/quarkus-env-config/README.md

-# Quarkus envirnoment config example
+# Quarkus environment config example

-> **IMPORTANT**: To start a new project using the supported Red Hat build of Quarkus go to: https://code.quarkus.redhat.com/
+**IMPORTANT**: To start a new project using the supported Red Hat build of Quarkus go to: https://code.quarkus.redhat.com/

 The **goal** of this project is to show **how to configure** the project via _environment variables_ and how to retrieve those variables via **javascript**.